dfeshed/nw-ueba-saas/mock-server/README.md

 # NetWitness UI Mock Server

-`mock-server` is node.js package that you can use in your project to provide mock websocket endpoints to the Netwitness UI.
-It uses `Express`, a node.js web application framework, to serve up the endpoints.
+`mock-server` is node.js package that you can use in your NetWitness UI subproject to provide mock websocket and standard HTTP endpoints.
+It uses [Express](http://expressjs.com/), a node.js web application framework, to serve up the endpoints.

 ## Usage

 If you prefer to learn by reading code, check out [streaming-data's](https://github.rsa.lab.emc.com/asoc/sa-ui/tree/master/streaming-data/tests/server) usage of the mock server.

-1. In your project's `package.json`, add `"mock-server": "../mock-server"` to `devDependencies`
-2. Create a `tests/server/server.js` file that will be used to start the mock server.
+1. Create a `tests/server/server.js` file that will be used to start the mock server.
 The file name and location is important so that the jenkins build can easily find it later.
-3. `require` in the `mock-server` and pass the `startServer` function the path to the directory where your [subscriptions](#creating-subscriptions) are contained.
+2. `require` in the `mock-server` and pass the `startServer` function the path to the directory where your [subscriptions](#creating-web-socket-subscriptions) are contained.
 Ex: `require('mock-server').startServer({ subscriptionLocations: __dirname });`.  `__dirname` is a node.js reserved variable representing the directory the current file is in.
 You can also pass an array of paths to directories.
+(Every subproject should have the `mock-server` `npm link`ed into it by the `welcome.sh` script so that it can be `require`d in by any node code.)
-4. Run your server: `node server.js`.
-The `mock-server` configured with your [project's subscriptions](#creating-subscriptions) will be started on port `9999`.
+3. Run your server: `node server.js`.
+The `mock-server` configured with your [project's subscriptions](#creating-web-socket-subscriptions) will be started on port `9999`.
-5. In your project's `environment.js`, ensure the `socketUrl` contains the url of your server, to include the port (`9999`) it is started on.
+4. In your project's `environment.js`, ensure the `socketUrl` contains the url of your server, to include the port (`9999`) it is started on.

 ### Coding your `environment.js`

-The mock server starts on a different port than Ember does, so when providing a `socketUrl`, you need to alter the port.
-You'll need to include code in your `environment.js` that checks the environment and dynamically builds the `socketUrl` based on that environment.
+The mock server starts on a different port than Ember does, so when providing a `socketUrl` in your client application, you need to alter the port for the websocket URL.
+You'll probably want to include code in your `environment.js` that checks the environment and dynamically builds the `socketUrl` based on that environment.
 The mock server's `socketUrl` should take the form of `'http://localhost:' + mockPort + '/socket/'` where `mockPort` can be altered at the command line when running `ember test` or `ember s`.

 ### Altering the mock port